jacekobst1/howbigg/posts/ultrawide-vs-dual-monitors.md

 Ultrawide monitors make gaming more fun because the wide view makes you feel more connected to the game world.
 Many new games work well with the 21:9 aspect ratio and give you a smooth, movie-like experience.
 But some older games or games that don't support ultrawide screens might have black bars on the sides or a stretched image.

-It's important to remember that ==none of the gaming consoles works well with ultrawide screens== and will just stretch the image to fit the screen.
+It's important to remember that <mark>none of the gaming consoles works well with ultrawide screens</mark> and will just stretch the image to fit the screen.
 This applies to both older and newer consoles, such as PS5 and Xbox Series X .
 It’s because they were created to connect to a TV, and TVs have an aspect ratio of 16:9

 Dual monitors are good for gamers who want to do more than one thing at a time or share their gameplay online.
 For example, you can play a game on one screen while talking to friends, managing your online stream, or browsing the internet on the other screen.
 But playing a game across both screens might not be the best because the edge in the middle can be annoying and take away from the fun.